Shimamura-Tako/ValhallaMMO-ItemsadderFIX/README.md

 3. That's it!
 Now you can freely create any items without worrying about texture conflicts with ValhallaMMO

+4. It is recommended to use BungeeResourcepacks or other plugins to send resource packs to players in the correct order.

 ## I'm encountering an issue!
 Please submit an issue in this repository instead of going to ValhallaMMO's repository, because this extension was created by me, not by Athlaeos.